Best Dog Foods For Chow Chows

 Our Criteria

-We are also mindful of the U.S. Food and Drug Administration warning put out in the summer of 2018 about a possible link between grain-free dog foods and dilated cardiomyopathy (DCM) in dogs.
+The U.S. Food and Drug Administration has issued a warning about a possible link between grain-free dog foods and dilated cardiomyopathy (DCM) in dogs, which has expanded to include exotic meat proteins.

-In most cases, grain-free dog foods should be reserved for dogs that have had a grain allergy diagnosed by their veterinarian.
+To avoid this, it is recommended to choose foods that contain nutritious grains.
+In most cases, grain-free dog foods should only be used for dogs with a grain allergy diagnosed by their veterinarian.

 The 6 Best Dog Food For Chow Chows Reviewed